 October 2015/2016

-ABSTRACT
+ABSTRACT TESTING

-The RainCatcher Clinic Team at Harvey Mudd College will design, build, and test a device for monitoring and reporting on the performance of rain catchment tanks in Kenya, Uganda, and the Navajo Nation.
+The RainCatcher Clinic Team at Harvey Mudd College will design, build, and test a device for monitoring and reporting on tasdfasdf asdfkjkhe performance of rain catchment tanks in Kenya, Uganda, and the Navajo Nation.
 This work plan presents the initial design and approach for the project.
 It describes multiple potential alternative solutions, which will be useful based on the prototyping and testing process.
 The team will focus on building a working prototype in the fall such that the team can make additional improvements and have a design ready to be tested at field locations come spring.
 This project is heavily constrained by the self-sufficient, remote location, and low-budget nature of the project.

 TABLE OF CONTENTS